 Psilocybin-assisted therapy in Denver

 Update: We have one therapist who has completed training requirements to provide psilocybin-assisted therapy in Colorado.
-We will have 3 therapists who can provide it by the end of 2025.
+We’ll have 3 therapists who can provide psilocybin therapy by the end of 2025.

-Psilocybin-assisted therapy treatment plans will cost between $4,000 and $5,000 and will include preparation sessions, an all-day dosing session, and integration sessions.
-Dosing sessions will only be in person.
+Psilocybin-assisted therapy treatment plans will cost between $4,000 and $5,000.
+Plans will include preparation sessions, an all-day dosing session, and integration sessions.
+Dosing sessions will only be in person in Colorado, not remotely.

 Note: We’re therapists, not a medical clinic or research facility.
 We don’t provide free sessions, microdosing, “trip sitting,” or psychedelic guidance for mushroom therapy.